 Pineapple upside down pancake

-- 1 tsp Baking powder
+- 1 teaspoon baking powder

-- 1 tsp Butter
+- 1 tablespoon butter

 - Serve them with honey or maple syrup.
-Serving them with milk or orange juice would bring a wholesome morning food for the children.

 Tips and Variations: